wazo-platform/wazo-platform.org/content/blog/sprint-review-2217.md

 Here is a short review of the Wazo Platform 22.17 release.

 ## Technical Features
-- **Python3**: Migrated wazo-agid and wazo-confgend services to Python 3.
-They were the latest services written in Python 2
+- **Python 3**: Migrated wazo-agid and wazo-confgend services to Python 3.
+They were the last services written in Python 2
 - **Asterisk**: Asterisk has been upgraded to 19.7.1.
 See the [Asterisk release announcement](https://www.asterisk.org/asterisk-news/asterisk-19-7-1-now-available-security-release/)

 ## Ongoing Features